-Net cash used in investing activities was \$113.4 million, \$7.4 million and \$69.7 million for the years ended December 31, 2022, 2021 and 2020, respectively.
-Net cash used in investing activities in 2022 was primarily related to the cash portions paid in the acquisitions of MDO and Pega in the aggregate amount of \$40.1 million and purchases of short term investments of \$110.1 million, both of which were offset by sales of short term securities of \$46.9 million.
-We also invested an additional \$10.0 million in property, plant and equipment, primarily instrument sets which were consigned in the United States and select international markets.
-Net cash used in
+Net cash used in 2022 was primarily related to the cash portions paid in the acquisitions of MDO and Pega in the aggregate amount of \$40.1 million and purchases of short term investments of \$110.1 million, both of which were offset by sales of short term securities of \$46.9 million.
+We also invested \$10.0 million in property, plant and equipment, primarily instrument sets which were consigned in the United States and select international markets.